microcks/microcks.io/GUIDELINES.md

 3. **Reference** – information-oriented, precise technical descriptions.
 4. **Explanations** – understanding-oriented discussions and concepts.

-We believe documentation is a **learning cycle**, helping users move fluidly from discovery to mastery.
-Diátaxis helps us ensure content is accessible and purposeful at every stage of that journey.
+Documentation is a learning cycle, helping users move fluidly from discovery to mastery.
+Diátaxis helps us ensure that content is accessible and purposeful at every stage of that journey.

 ## 📂 Structure & Organization